chetanbg1/cbg-microservice/README.md

 RestFul
     - treat object as resource
-    - restful webservicesnare web services that follows REST architechtural concept(stateless client-server architechture)
+    - restful webservices are web services that follows REST architechtural concept(stateless client-server architechture)
     - it is architechtural style for developing application that can be accessed over the network

      based on client - server model